-A generic equivalent will be dispensed if it is available, unless your physician specifically requires a name brand.
-If you receive a name brand drug when a Federally-approved generic drug is available, you have to pay the difference in cost between the name brand drug and the generic plus the generic copay.
+A generic equivalent will be dispensed if it is available, unless your physician specifically requires a brand name.
+If you receive a brand name drug when an FDA-approved generic drug is available, you have to pay the difference in cost between the brand name drug and the generic plus the generic copay.

-Why use generic drugs?
+• Why use generic drugs?
 Generic drugs are lower-priced drugs that are the therapeutic equivalent to more expensive brand name drugs.
 They must contain the same active ingredients and must be equivalent in strength and dosage to the original brand name product.
 Generics cost less than the equivalent brand name product.
 The U.S. Food and Drug Administration sets quality standards for generic drugs to ensure that these drugs meet the same standards of quality and strength as brand name drugs.

 You and your doctor have the option to request a brand name drug even if a generic equivalent is available.
-However, you will be responsible for the difference in cost between the name brand drug and the generic even when the physician indicates "dispense as written" (DAW).
+However, you will be responsible for the difference in cost between the brand name drug and the generic even when the physician indicates "dispense as written" (DAW).
 Using the most cost-effective medication saves money.